-We claim that the unique characteristics of multimedia applications dictate media-sensitive architectural and compiler approaches to reduce the power consumption of the data cache.
-Our motivation is exploring energy savings for real-time multimedia workloads without sacrificing performance.
+The unique characteristics of multimedia/embedded applications dictate media-sensitive architectural and compiler approaches to reduce the power consumption of the data cache.
+Our goal is exploring energy savings for embedded/multimedia workloads without sacrificing performance.
 Here, we present two complementary media-sensitive energy-saving techniques that leverage static information.
-While our first technique is applicable to existing architectures, in our second technique we adopt a more radical approach and propose a new caching architecture by re-evaluating the architecture-compiler interface.
+While our first technique is applicable to existing architectures, in our second technique we adopt a more radical approach and propose a new tagless caching architecture by re-evaluating the architecture-compiler interface.